 AUD/USD, Daily chart shows break outs and bounces on support and resistance levels.

-Like we said before, a bounce on support gives a buy signal and on resistance, it gives a sell signal.
+A bounce on support gives a buy signal and a bounce on resistance, it gives a sell signal.

-Let’s us now see how trade support and resistance break outs.
+Let’s now look at how trade support and resistance break outs.

 1.The aggressive way

-From our chart above, points circled show price break on the support levels on the market chart.
-As price moved down, it broke the support line marked 1 giving us a sell signal.
-For an aggressive trader, entry would be immediately after the close of the breaking candlestick below the support line.
-Stop loss would be slightly above your entry level and take profit should be the next support level.
+An aggressive trader, would enter immediately after the close of the breaking candlestick below the support line.
+Stop loss would be slightly above the entry level and take profit slightly above the next support level.

 A confirmation is considered when the bearish candlestick breaks the support level and closes below for a downtrend and when a bullish candlestick closes above the resistance level for an uptrend.